Bahzani

-Bahzani (بهحزانی, بحزاني), literally from the Syriac words meaning "House of treasure," is a town located in the Al-Hamdaniya District of the Ninawa Governorate in northern Iraq.
+Bahzani (بهحزانی, بحزاني), literally from the Syriac words meaning "house of treasure," is a town located in the Al-Hamdaniya District of the Ninawa Governorate in northern Iraq.

 Population

-The town of Bahzani, together with Bashiqa, have historically hosted a diverse set of populations, however, the majority of the residents are reported to Yazidis.
-Apart from Yazidis, these populations include Assyrians, Shia Muslims, Sunni Muslims, and Shabaks.
-The Yazidis in Bahzani and its twin village Bashiqa speak Arabic as their mother language.
+The town of Bahzani, together with its twin village Bashiqa, have historically hosted diverse populations.
+The majority of residents today are Yazidis, who speak Arabic as their mother language.
+Other populations include Assyrians, Shia Muslims, Sunni Muslims, and Shabaks.

 History

-Bahzani is official Iraqi territory but is claimed by the Kurdistan Region since the fall of Saddam Hussein in 2003.
-According to Article 140 of the Iraqi constitution, a referendum should decide whether it should continue to be managed by the central government or the KRG.
-The status of the city is still not fully understood.
-According to Human Rights Watch, UNHCR and other human rights organizations the townspeople are forced and threatened with violence if they should not vote for inclusion of the city in the Kurdistan Region.
+Bahzani is official Iraqi territory but has been claimed by the Kurdistan Region since the fall of Saddam Hussein in 2003.
+According to Article 140 of the Iraqi constitution, a referendum should decide whether it continues to be managed by Iraq or by the Kurdish government.
+Its status is still not fully understood.
+According to Human Rights Watch, UNHCR and other human rights organizations, the townspeople are threatened with violence should they vote against inclusion of the city in the Kurdistan Region.

-The town's residents all fled for Iraqi Kurdistan following the invasion of the town by ISIS in August 2014.
-In late 2016 it was liberated along with its twin village Bashiqa.
-Many of its displaced residents have now returned and have rebuilt its Yazidi temples and its church.
+In August 2014, the town's residents fled for Iraqi Kurdistan following the invasion of the town by ISIS.
+In late 2016, it was liberated along with Bashiqa.
+Many displaced residents have since returned and rebuilt its Yazidi temples and its church.